Becoming an Expert on Experts

 The majority of business owners and operators don’t understand the purpose of having and using an expert.

-During the assessment stage of Boot Camp we facilitate participants through a very important part of the ‘discovery process’ in order to have consistency when using the process of observation.
+During the assessment stage of Boot Camp, we facilitate participants through a very important part of the ‘discovery process’ to achieve consistency when using the process of observation.
 We do this to find out more about what you as a company are “really” doing.
 More often than not there are always discrepancies or hidden ways.
 These inconsistencies lead good people down rabbit holes that are time consuming, costly and deflating.

-On average I receive from 3 to 5 calls daily from customers searching for solutions that I may have encountered in our other clients.
+On average I receive three to five customer calls daily, searching for solutions that I may have encountered in our other clients.
 At times I’ve been called patronizing because instead of providing the answers I ask questions.
-But it is all for a good reason.
+For good reason.
 Below is a sample discussion I had with a customer that had attended Boot Camp but fell back into fire fighting mode.

 Q: At what point in Boot Camp does this scenario remind you of?